How do hearing aids work?

 Have you been struggling to follow conversations, understand speech, or communicate with your kids?
-Maybe you’ve been having trouble talking to your coworkers, or have given up meeting friends of Saturday afternoon coffee sine you just can’t follow what’s been said.
+Maybe you’ve been having trouble talking to your coworkers.
+Or have you given up meeting friends for Saturday afternoon coffee since you just can’t follow what’s being said?
 You know it’s time to consider hearing aids, and you’re ready to take the next step.
-Before you decide on what hear aid is right for you, its important to understand how hearing aids work.
+Before you decide on what hearing aid is right for you, it’s important to understand how hearing aids work.

 How Hearing Works

 To understand how hearing aids work, we first need to take a closer look at the auditory system.
-What we call sound is actually a kind of energy known as sound waves.
+What we call sound is actually a kind of energy we know as sound waves.
 These sound waves vibrate in the air, moving the air molecules at different speeds.
-As the vibrations hit your outer ears, they’re funneled down your ear canal to your middle ear where the sounds waves crash into your eardrum.
-The eardrum then vibrates, causing the fluids in your inner ear to wash back and forth.
-As the fluid moves, it shakes tiny hair cells, called cilia, which detect this movement and send electrical signals along the auditory pathway to your brain, where you hear the signals as sound.
+As the vibrations hit your outer ears, they funnel down your ear canal to your middle ear.
+Here, the sounds waves crash into your eardrum.
+The eardrum then vibrates and causes fluids in your inner ear to wash back and forth.
+As the fluid moves, it shakes tiny hair cells, called cilia.
+These hair cells detect this movement and send electrical signals along the auditory pathway to your brain.
+Then you are able to hear the signals as sound.

-You can lose your hearing from being exposed to dangerously loud noises that damage the cilia in your ear, making it impossible for sounds to even reach your ear.
-Some hearing loss targets the brain itself, and with age related hearing loss, the parts of your brain that are responsible for interpreting auditory signals don’t work as well as they used to.
+You can lose your hearing from exposure to dangerously loud noises that damage the cilia in your ear.
+This, in turn, makes it impossible for sounds to even reach your ear.
+Some hearing loss targets the brain itself, and with age-related hearing loss, the parts of your brain that are responsible for interpreting auditory signals don’t work as well as they used to.

 Parts of a Hearing Aid